marymar/vue-harry-potter-quiz-workshop/workshop-steps/step1.md

 - https://codingexplained.com/coding/front-end/vue-js/mounting-templates-dynamically
 - https://vuejs.org/v2/guide/instance.html.

 In the first lines of the `main.js` you can find some imports.
-The first imports the Vue module and the second actually is our very first component we use, it is the App component.
+The first one imports the Vue module and the second one is the very first component we will use - it is the App component.

 ```javascript
 import Vue from "vue";
 import App from "./App.vue";
 ```

-The App.vue actually contains the ID-Selector #app which we used to mount with the Vue application.
+The App.vue actually contains the ID-Selector #app which we'll use to mount with the Vue application.

 ```javascript
 <template>